ZiaCreatesIdeas/STUDY_BLENDER/doc/Documenting-tips.md

-There is a trade of between memory retention duration and screen space.
+There is a trade of between memory retention duration, and screen space.
-If users have two screens, then great.
+If users have two screens, that is ideal.
-Dropbox does not have a hot key for pause, nor rewind.
-Both are important for lessons.
+Dropbox does not have a dedicated hot key for pause, nor rewind.
+Thus many of the lessons are slowed down.
-Punch is handy.
-Blender does have a way to play movies within interface.
+Note, Blender does have a way to play movies within the Blender interface.
-Share X has capture Screen guides.
+Share X on PC is ideal for capturing still and videos as it has repeatable Screen capture guides.
 gif's repeat - useful for single steps.
-Dropbox - should either repeat every action twice.
+Dropbox - ideally, should either repeat every action twice.
 Or allow pause.
 Maybe video overview on top, then step by step break down below and slim.
 I wish there was a way to slow down the drop box videos.User side.
-Ulitimately, it looks like yt has a better feature set.
+Ulitimately, it looks like yt has a better feature set for embedded videos, but with terrible ads.